arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 - Understand the operation of the PMC's Temperature Probe inputs
 - Learn about PLC IDE functions and variables
 - Read the temperature values using the Arduino PLC IDE
-- Learn about the main differences between RTD and Thermocouples
+- Learn about the differences between RTD and thermocouples

 ## Hardware and Software Requirements
 ### Hardware Requirements